xiaoyang-sde/knowledge-base/computer-science/algorithm-design/greedy.md

 ### Implementing Prim's Algorithm

 A priority queue could be used to maintain the attachment costs for each node in the graph.
-For each iteration, the algorithm selects a node with an `ExtractMin` operation, and update the attachment costs of its neighbors with `ChangeKey` operations.
+For each iteration, the algorithm selects a node with an `ExtractMin` operation and updates the attachment costs of its neighbors with `ChangeKey` operations.
 For a graph with n nodes and m edges, the algorithm costs $$ O(m log n) $$ time.

 ## The Union-Find Data Structure